A simplicial model for infinity properads: The model structure on simplicial properads

 \section{The model structure on simplicial properads}

-In definition \ref{IJ sets}, we gave two sets of maps of $\sProp^{\Gr}$.
+In Definition \ref{IJ sets}, we gave two sets of maps of $\sProp^{\Gr}$.
 We now give two sets of maps of $\sCat$.
-If $X$ is a simplicial set, write $\calG_{1,1}[X]$ for the simplicial category with two objects $0,1$ and
+If $X$ is a simplicial set, write $\calG_{1,1}[X]$ for the simplicial category with two objects $x,y$ and

+As in Definition \ref{GNM characterization}, we consider $\calG_{1,1}[-]$ as a functor from $\sSet$ to $\sCat$.
 Let $\calI$ be the category with one object $x$ and no non-identity morphisms.
 We consider the class of simplicial categories $\calH$ with two objects $x$ and $y$, weakly contractible function complexes, and only countably many simplices in each function complex.
 Furthermore, we require that each such $\calH$ is cofibrant in the Dwyer-Kan model category structure on $\sCat_{\{x,y\}}$ \cite[7.1.(iii)]{dk-simploc}.
 Let $\mathbf{H}$ denote a set of representatives of isomorphism classes of such categories.

 \begin{definition} The set $I_0$ consists of the following simplicial functors: \begin{enumerate}[label={(C{\arabic*})},ref={C\arabic*}] \item For $p\geq 0$, the maps $\calG_{1,1} [\partial \Delta[p] ] \to \calG_{1,1} [\Delta[p]]$. \item The $\sSet$-functor $\varnothing\hookrightarrow \calI$. \end{enumerate} The set $J_0$ of consists of the following simplicial functors: \begin{enumerate}[label={(A{\arabic*})},ref={A\arabic*}] \item For $p \geq 0$ and $0\leq k \leq p$, the maps $\calG_{1,1} [\Lambda[k,p] ] \to \calG_{1,1} [\Delta[p]]$. \item The $\sSet$-functors $\calI\hookrightarrow\calH$ for $\calH \in \mathbf{H}$ which take $x$ to $x$. \end{enumerate} \end{definition}